After a long, cold winter, chances are you have overindulged. Are you considering Spring cleansing?

 Since diseases manifest and thrive in a toxic internal environment, it is imperative to support the body’s detoxification pathways – mainly the liver, the colon, and the kidneys.

 Let’s review the five key principles of Spring cleansing.

 Reduce Toxins Coming In

-The first step of in Spring cleansing involves reducing exposure to external toxins.
+The first step of Spring cleansing involves reducing exposure to external toxins.
 Avoid chemicals as much as possible and read all labels.

 You may be surprised with some of the ingredients found in common household items, personal care products, and possibly some of your favourite goodies.
 Try to purchase natural and organic products in order to avoid pesticides, preservatives, additives, and harmful chemicals.

-It’s best to avoid alcohol, caffeine, and phlegm-forming foods such as dairy, sugar, and refined starches.
+It’s best to avoid alcohol, caffeine, dairy, sugar, and refined starches.

 Enhance Toxins Moving Out